Contributing

 Hi there!
 I'm grateful that you'd like to contribute to this project.
 Your help is essential for keeping it great.
 I promise to try to be kind and considerate with any PR or Issues you make.
 Please read and follow these instructions to ensure that your contribution is as meaningful as possible:

-The following is a detailed list of all npm scripts that will help you develope to child-shell:
+The following is a detailed list of all that will help you develope to child-shell:

 install